ArnavDotExe/ArnavDotExe/README.md

 ## 👋 Introduction

 Hello!
-I'm Arnav M, an aspiring AI and Machine Learning student with a keen interest in IoT and embedded systems.
-Currently pursuing Bachelor in Engineering with a focus on AI and Machine Learning.
+I'm Arnav M, an aspiring AI and Machine Learning student interested in IoT and embedded systems.
+I am currently pursuing a Bachelor's degree in Engineering with a focus on AI and Machine Learning.

 ## 💼 Professional Background